chpc-tech-eval/scc/tutorial1/README.md

 This tutorial will help you become familiar with Cloud Computing and will also serve as an introduction to Linux.
 This tutorial will start with a network primer that will help you to understand the basics of public and private networks, ip addresses, ports and routing.

-You will then login into the CHPC's Cloud Computing Platform and launch your own OpenStack virtual machine instances.
+You will then login into the CHPC's Cloud Computing Platform and launch your own Digital Ocean virtual machine instances.
 Here you will need to make a decision on choice of Linux distribution that you will use as well as how your team will allocate your limited cloud computing resources.

 Once your team has successfully launched your instances you'll login to your VM's to do some basic Linux administration, such as navigating and configuring your hosts and network on the terminal.
 If you are new to Linux and need help getting more comfortable, please check out the resources tab on the learning system.